Composition of random functions and word reconstruction: Higher-order moments of quasi-leaves and total variation distance

 where the three inequalities follow by the triangular inequality, Cauchy-Schwarz inequality (used twice) and Jensen inequality (i.e. $\bbE[|X|^k]\leq \bbE[|X|^4]^{k/4}\leq C$ for $k=1,2$, as $C\geq 1$), respectively.
-This is enough to conclude, with $\delta=\epsilon^2/6 C$. \end{proof} With the previous results in hand, Corollary~\ref{cor:separate_cw} is now an immediate consequence of these two lemmas. \begin{proof}[Proof of Corollary~\ref{cor:separate_cw}] The first statement is a direct consequence of the first part of Theorem~\ref{thm:observables}, Theorem~\ref{thm:qth-moment} with $q=4$, Lemma~\ref{lemma:TVvariance}, and the fact that the number of leaves, $L_n(\bfw)$, is a measurable observable of the random function $\mathbf{w}$, hence $d_{TV}(\mathbf{w},\mathbf{w}')\geq d_{TV}(L_n(\bfw), L_n(\bfw'))$.
+This is enough to conclude, with $\delta=\epsilon^2/6 C$. \end{proof} With the previous results in hand we now obtain Theorem~\ref{thm:cw_separate}. \begin{proof}[Proof of Theorem~\ref{thm:cw_separate}] The first statement is a direct consequence of Theorem~\ref{thm:observables}, Theorem~\ref{thm:mth-moment} with $m=4$, Lemma~\ref{lemma:TVvariance}, and the fact that the number of quasi-leaves, $Q_n^w(u)$, is a measurable observable of the random function $\mathbf{w}$, hence $d_{TV}(\mathbf{w},\mathbf{w}')\geq d_{TV}(Q_n^w(u), Q_n^{w'}(u))$. \end{proof}